 - 1/2 cup finely chopped almonds

-- 1/2 cup dairy-free dark chocolate chips (such as Enjoy Life brand)
+- 1/2 cup dairy-free dark chocolate chips (like Enjoy Life brand)

 - Preheat oven to 350 degrees.
 Line a large baking sheet with parchment paper.

-- In a high-speed blender (such as a Vitamix), add the eggs, coconut oil, dates and vanilla extract; process on high speed until ingredients are thoroughly mixed.
+- In a high-speed blender, like our favorite one from Ninja, add the eggs, coconut oil, dates and vanilla extract; process on high speed until ingredients are thoroughly mixed.
 Transfer the liquid mixture to a medium-sized mixing bowl.
 Set liquid mixture aside.

 - In a separate medium-sized bowl, whisk together the flour, baking powder, salt and sugar.
 Working in batches, add the dry mixture to the liquid mixture until the mixture forms a dough.
 Stir in the blueberries, almonds and chocolate chips.